FilMarini/bigbanger/README.md

 9. Start training!

+## Calibration

+The BigBanger scale comes pre-calibrated, but if for any reason the calibration is lost, you can recalibrate it using the built-in two-point calibration system.
+This system requires two weight measurements with a 10 kg difference—typically one at zero weight and another at 10 kg.

+### How to calibrate

+- Turn on the BigBanger scale and ensure it is disconnected from any device.

+- Press and hold the Unit button until the LED D5 turns on (this takes a few seconds).

+- When the LED turns on, the scale performs the first measurement (normally at zero weight).

+- Add 10 kg weight on the scale.

+- Press the Unit button again.
+The LED D5 should turn off.

+- The scale is now calibrated and you can now connect to it.

 ## Acknowledgements

 Huge thanks to [Tindeq](https://tindeq.com/product/progressor/) for improving climbing training for all of us with their innovative product and for making their API available to third-party developers, enabling projects like this one.
 If you find this useful, consider supporting them by getting one of their products—they’re well worth it!